Did you know that not all building projects require planning permission?

 The following are just a few of the areas that we look at when considering an application:

-What happens after you have submitted an application?
+Find out what happens after you have submitted an application

 There are various types of development that are already granted planning permission so they don't require permission from us.